Megaponera

-Megaponera analis is the sole species of the genus Megaponera.
+Megaponera analis is the sole species of the ant genus Megaponera.
 They are a strictly termite-eating (termitophagous) ponerine ant species widely distributed in Sub-Saharan Africa and most commonly known for their column-like raiding formation when attacking termite feeding sites.
 Their sophisticated raiding behaviour gave them the common name Matabele ant after the Matabele tribe, fierce warriors who overwhelmed various other tribes during the 1800s.
 With some individuals reaching up to 25 mm in length, M. analis is one of the world's largest ants.

 In 2014, the specific name analis, in Latin "anus-related", chosen by Latreille, replaced foetens "stinking", given by Johan Christian Fabricius in 1793, because Guillaume-Antoine Olivier had given the same name Formica foetens to another species in 1792.
-Both names allude to the fact that the mandibular gland of this ant releases dimethyl disulfide and dimethyl trisulfide, which smell like human faeces.
+Both names allude to the fact that the mandibular gland of this ant releases dimethyl disulfide and dimethyl trisulfide, which smell like human feces.

 Taxonomy

 Megaponera is a genus of ponerine ant first defined by Gustav Mayr in 1862 for the species Formica analis Latreille, 1802, the sole species belonging to the genus to date.
 In 1994 William L. Brown Jr. synonymised the genus under Pachycondyla even though he lacked phylogenetic justification, thereby changing the name from Megaponera foetens to Pachycondyla analis.
 In 2014 Schmidt and Shattuck revived Megaponera back to full genus status due to both molecular and morphological evidence.
 Since foetens was a specific epithet incorrectly used, the name for the species as of June 2014 is Megaponera analis.